Purpose of the Discard Action Group

 The group is chaired by Mike Park, Chief Executive of the Scottish White Fish Producers Association Limited.
 The group meets twice a year.

-TThe presentations and minutes from these meetings are below.
+The presentations and minutes from these meetings are below.
 The last meeting was on Tuesday 2 April 2019.
-The next meeting is likely to be in October 2019 in London.
-Date TBC.
+The next meeting is on Wednesday 6 November 2019 in London.
 We have archived presentations and minutes from previous meetings but these are available from Karen Green.

 Introduction of the Landing Obligation